geocom/LEDE_guestpass/README.md

 set a maximum amount of time that the script will try and run to clone the password from another device recommended 1 hour

 **protocol = http or https**
+**Untested.
+My AP's Have A Low Amount of Storage So Have Been Unable To Test**

 Chose between http or https.
 Openwrt supports https however the key is a self signed cert so there is no way for us to just approve the signature without a public key being installed on your device.
 To install the key download the public key from you setter device and add it to the certs file.
 After this set the certfile config to the cert path